intellectual-frontiers/www.intellectualfrontiers.com/src/content/post/blogs/reimagining-innovation-a-practical-guide-to-licensing-inventions-from-independent-inventors.md

     index: true
     follow: true
   openGraph:
-    title: Guide to Patent Licensing from Independent Inventors
+    title: Guide to Patent Licensing from Independent Inventors | IntellectualFrontiers
     site_name: 'IntellectualFrontiers'
     description: "Explore our guide on harnessing independent inventors' patents for corporate innovation, offering a competitive edge with practical insights and strategies"
     images: